AlharthAlhajHussein/Classifying-Arabic-Letters-From-Audio-Dataset-Using-SVM/README.md

 ## 📚 Dataset

 The model was trained on a dataset of Arabic letter pronunciations, with multiple samples for each letter.
 The audio files were processed and cleaned to ensure consistent quality and duration.
+You could also use the Dataset from [Kaggle](https://www.kaggle.com/datasets/alharthalhajhussein/arabic-letters-as-audio-data).

 ## 🤝 Contributing